Hartman effect, time-delays, and the non-spatial nature of quantum particles: Conclusions

 \section{Conclusions}

-In this article we have re-analyzed the quantum tunneling effect and its temporal dynamics, as described by the so-called Hartman effect.
-Using the notion of conditional delay time, which maintains a consistent interpretation even in a quantum process, we have shown that there is a perfect equality between the time-delays for the reflected and transmitted outcomes, consequence of the unitarity of the scattering matrix.
+In this article we have re-analyzed the quantum tunneling effect and its temporal dynamics.
+Using the notion of conditional delay time, which maintains a consistent interpretation even for a quantum process, we have shown that there is a perfect equality between the time-delays for the reflected and transmitted outcomes, consequence of the unitarity of the scattering matrix.
 From this remarkable property it can be deduced that, as is the case for the reflected particle, also the transmitted one does not penetrate into the central region of the potential barrier.
 But since transmission remains a possible event, it also follows that transmission (in this case via tunneling) cannot be described as a process that takes place in space, or only in space.
 In other words, the tunneling process is a further confirmation that the nature of the microscopic quantum entities is non-spatial, and more generally non-spatiotemporal.

-We also recalled that there is a particular interpretation of quantum mechanics, the Conceptuality Interpretation, for which the notion of non-spatiality is central, as the entities of the micro-world are described in it as entities of a conceptual nature (but distinct from human concepts) and the measuring devices as cognitive entities sensitive to the meaning they carry.
+We also recalled that there is an interpretation of quantum mechanics, called the conceptuality interpretation, for which the notion of non-spatiality is central, as the entities of the micro-world are described in it as entities of a conceptual nature (but distinct from human concepts) and the measuring devices as cognitive-like entities sensitive to the meaning they carry.
 In such an explanatory scheme, non-spatiality becomes synonymous with abstractness, and spatiality becomes synonymous with (maximal) concreteness.
-In the Conceptuality Interpretation, the fact that the time-delays for transmission and reflection are identical is therefore something to be expected, since the process that leads to the actualization of an outcome can be understood as a cognitive process of an interrogative kind that produces a non-predetermined answer, and such process, of passage from an abstract state to a concrete state of the conceptual-like entity, would not take place within the spatiotemporal layer, or primarily within the spatiotemporal layer, but along a direction which, in a sense, is orthogonal to it.
+In the conceptuality interpretation, the fact that the time-delays for transmission and reflection are identical is therefore something to be expected, since the process that leads to the actualization of an outcome can be understood as a cognitive process of an interrogative kind that produces a non-predetermined answer, and such process, of passage from an abstract state to a concrete state of the conceptual-like entity, would not take place within the spatiotemporal layer, or primarily within the spatiotemporal layer, but along a direction which, in a sense, is orthogonal to it.